ruiyangzou00/kathy.github.io/README.md

 I suggested the **rolling out Variation 1 of Test 1** for all of the users.
 This is because if from a business analytical point of view we are required to be **aggressive** because it may temporarily decrease the impulse spending, but it may **potentially make the users pay more attention to our product details**.
 This is a positive effect that is beneficial to **promoting our brand awareness**.
 When we choose to have a lower risk appetite, I suggested, that in this condition, to the rolling out Variation 1 of Test 1 except for the users with purchase history we saw a significant decrease on C/O. Regarding Test 3, I suggested the **rolling out it for all the users except the ones that signed up without purchase**.

 #### Next Step
 For test 1, we could go further and establish the reasons why the returning users were more likely to abandon the cart and check out by using a short and precise questionnaire with **open-ended and closed-ended questions**.
 As for Test 3, we could launch a test to **check why ATCR and CVR declined** for sign up without purchase group.
-Besides, we could check effects of test 3 when **moving the banner to the checkout page or the browsing page** to see whether it would have more positive changes on the purchases and by extension the sales volume of H&M.
+Besides, we could check effects of test 3 when **moving the banner to the checkout page or the browsing page** to see whether it would have more positive changes on the purchases and by extension the sales volume.